Destin Burglary of a Conveyance Attorney

 “Conveyance” in Florida Statute 810.011 is defined as “any motor vehicle, ship, vessel, railroad vehicle or car, trailer, aircraft, or sleeping car.”

 Like most charges in Destin, there are different degrees and levels of an offense that could have been committed.
 In a Burglary of a Conveyance case, there are a few different types that you could be facing:

-3. Burglary of a Conveyance with a Weapon or with an Assault or Battery is the most serious charge and is a first degree felony, punishable by up to 30 years in prison.
+- Burglary of a Conveyance with a Weapon or with an Assault or Battery is the most serious and is a first degree felony, punishable by up to 30 years in prison.

-Don’t let this Burglary of a Conveyance charge ruin your life and cause you any more stress.
-If you have been charged with Burglary in Destin and you are ready to put your case in the hands of a dedicated, experienced attorney, call us today at (850) 243-6097 to schedule a free consultation.
-We will be upfront and honest with you.
-I do not use scare tactics, as many lawyers do in this area.
-I will let you know what I can do to help you get your life back on track and how we plan to win your case.
+Don’t let this Burglary charge ruin your life and cause you any more stress.
+If you have been charged with Burglary in Destin and you are ready to put your case in the hands of a dedicated, experienced attorney, call me today at (850) 243-6097 to schedule a free consultation.